 Digital Object Identifier (DOI)

 Browning, Steven R.; Westneat, Susan C.; and Szeluga, RaeAnne, "Tractor Driving Among Kentucky Farm Youth: Results from the Farm Family Health and Hazard Surveillance Project" (2001).
-Epidemiology Faculty Publications.
+Epidemiology and Environmental Health Faculty Publications.
 12.